barealek/StyledLogger/README.md

 To use, simply install via `pip install styledlogger`

-Then you can import the `StyledLogger class` from the `styledlogger` package, and initialize it.
+Then you can import the `StyledLogger` class from the `styledlogger` package, and initialize it with a name.

 ---